SiebenCorgie/vola/README.md

 ## Packages

-- `vola-parser`: Treesitter based parser.
+- `tree-sitter-vola`: Treesitter based parser.
 Also contains the language grammar
+- `vola-ast`: The Abstract-Syntax-Tree representation of any Vola program.
+Can either be build from a file (using `tree-sitter-vola`) or by using this as a library.
+Servers as interface between the Vola frontend, and any middle- / backend.
-- `volac`: The MLIR -> SPIR-V compiler.
+- `volac`: The VolaAst -> MLIR -> SPIR-V compiler.

 ## Building
 ### Dependencies
-- `vola-parser`: [Treesitter](https://tree-sitter.github.io/tree-sitter/creating-parsers#dependencies) if you want to rebuild / change the parser:
+- `tree-sitter-vola`: [Treesitter](https://tree-sitter.github.io/tree-sitter/creating-parsers#dependencies) if you want to rebuild / change the parser:
   - [Trees-Sitter CLI](https://crates.io/crates/tree-sitter-cli)
   - Node.js
   - A C Compiler
+- `vola-ast`: none
 - `volac`:
-  - LLVM / MLIR 16
+  - LLVM / MLIR 16 (must be in your `$PATH`)
   - Rust nightly (set by the `rust-toolchain.toml`)

 ## Getting started